Baseball Assistance Team: Fundraising

 Major League Baseball provides for the overhead expenses of the Baseball Assistance Team, including salary and travel expenses, which allows all funds raised to be donated to grant recipients.
-To date, B.A.T. has provided over 3,900 grants totaling over $38 million in assistance.
+To date, the Baseball Assistance Team has awarded more than $62 million in grants, benefiting more than 10,400 members of the Baseball Family, including current and former, on-field Major & Minor League personnel (players, managers, coaches) as well as scouts, umpires, athletic trainers, Major & Minor League front office personnel, Negro League players, and players from the All-American Girls Professional Baseball League.

-Spring Training Visits
+Spring training visits

 The annual B.A.T.
 Spring Training Fundraising Tour is another major endeavor for B.A.T.
-Since 2003, members of B.A.T. have visited each team in Major League Baseball and solicited donations, all of which are given back to former players and members of the Baseball Family in need.
+Since 2003, B.A.T. board members, staff, and former applicants, have visited each team in Major League Baseball and solicited donations, all of which are given back to former players and members of the Baseball Family in need.
 Through the payroll deduction program, players and coaches can pledge a portion of their salary to B.A.T. which goes directly to the grants.
 Most importantly, the visits also educate the players to be the eyes and the ears of B.A.T. by notifying the organization about anyone who may be in need of assistance.
 The teams that donate the most money to B.A.T. are honored each year with the Bobby Murcer Award.
-The 2018 Bobby Murcer Award recipients are the Baltimore Orioles and the Washington Nationals.
+The 2023 Bobby Murcer Award recipients are the San Diego Padres and the Chicago White Sox.

 Awards

+B.A.T.
+Life Time Achievement Award

+The Lifetime Achievement Award B.A.T.
+Award, The B.A.T.
+Lifetime Achievement Award recognizes an individual who has dedicated their services for the betterment of individuals and families who are in need of assistance.
+Past award winners include Michael Weiner, Bob Gibson, Cookie Rojas, Frank Torre, Bob Watson, and Sam McDowell.

-Frank Slocum Big B.A.T.
-Award
+Big B.A.T. / Frank Slocum Award

 The Frank Slocum Big B.A.T.
 Award, named for the first Executive Director of the Baseball Assistance Team, is given to "an individual or a group of individuals whose exemplary service to B.A.T. has helped provide dignity and self-esteem to members of the Baseball Family."
-Past award winners include Commissioners Bud Selig, Peter Ueberroth and Fay Vincent, as well as Bob Costas, Bob Uecker, Ozzie Smith, George Brett, the late George M. Steinbrenner, Don Zimmer, Bob Watson, Brad Lidge, Adam Jones, and Jake Peavy.
+Past award winners include Commissioners Bud Selig, Peter Ueberroth and Fay Vincent, as well as Bob Costas, Bob Uecker, John Carter, Jane Forbes Clark, Richard McWilliams, Rick White, Phil Laskawy, Slocum Family, Joe Malone, Edward Stack, Ozzie Smith, George Brett, the late George M. Steinbrenner, Don Zimmer, Bob Watson, Brad Lidge, Adam Jones, and Jake Peavy.